AliKhadivi/arvan-ssl/README.md

-# Letsencrypt wildcard with Certbot and Arvan Cloud dns provider
+# Letsencrypt wildcard with Certbot and ArvanCloud dns provider
 ## Install and configuration
 ### Requirements:
 - Python